MatsThijssen/Showcase/README.md

 ## NN
 Contains a small snippet of unfinished code from my research project at Cambridge.
 Part of the neural network, as well as some data analysis code is added.
 Context might not be clear as data it self is naturally lacking, however code is commented reasonably well.

+## Other
+The code written in junction with my project at NYU is not accesible to me anymore.
+However, I am happy to discuss it in detail or provide references.
+More work may be added to this as I practice my skills or undertake hobby-projects.